paperjs/paper.js/README.md

 ### Installing Node.js, NPM and Bower

-Node.js is required by Bower, as well as by Gulp, which needs to be installed if you intend to build the library or its documentation by yourself.
+Node.js is required by Bower, as well as by Gulp.js, which needs to be installed if you intend to build the library or its documentation by yourself.

 There are many tutorials explaining the different ways to install Node.js on different platforms.
 It is generally not recommended to install Node.js through